liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/05-consuming-liferay-services.markdown

 Liferay's services are registered as components in Liferay's module framework.
 They are created using the
 [Declarative Services](http://wiki.osgi.org/wiki/Declarative_Services)
 component model.
-Declarative Services isn't exactly a dependency injection tool but it can behave like one.
+Declarative Services isn't exactly a dependency injection tool, but it can behave like one.
 The declarative services component model makes it easy to publish and consume OSGi services from Liferay's module framework.
 In this tutorial, you'll learn how to invoke Liferay services (from the core or